 of the process.
 Our “No

-Shelf-ware” policy bars all bidding specifications that do not have
+Shelf-ware” policy bars all proposed specifications that do not have

 an implementation plan from being adopted by OMG.
 This guarantees that

 all OMG specifications are immediately useable.
 Furthermore, we do not

 just focus on the specification itself- we focus on the whole product:

 with corresponding seminars, workshops, certification, books and more!

 technical meetings throughout the year.
 These meetings give OMG